Gaming32/and-Beyond/README.md

 --------------------------------- | -------------------------------------------------------------------------------------
-`--world <name>`                  | Use the world called `<name>` `--listen <[host]:[port]>`        | Listen on the specified host and port (default host: `0.0.0.0`, default port: `7932`) `--singleplayer <fd_in> <fd_out>` | **Internal use only**
+`--world <name>`                  | Use the world called `<name>` `--listen <[host]:[port]>`        | Listen on the specified host and port (default host: `0.0.0.0`, default port: `7932`) `--no-optimize`                   | Don't optimize the world on startup `--singleplayer <fd_in> <fd_out>` | **Internal use only**